DeepAlloc: CNN-Based Approach to Efficient Spectrum Allocation in Shared Spectrum Systems: Introduction

 \item To allocate spectrum simultaneously to multiple concurrent SUs, we develop a deep-learning architecture based on recurrent neural networks (RNNs) with inputs from our CNN-based architecture for single SUs.

-\item We evaluate our techniques using large-scale simulations as well as an outdoor testbed, and demonstrate the effectiveness of our developed techniques.
+\item We evaluate our techniques using large-scale simulations \iab{and} an outdoor testbed and demonstrate the effectiveness of our developed techniques.
 We observe that our approach improves the accuracy of other approaches by up to 60\%. \end{enumerate}

+\para{Paper Organization.} The rest of the paper is organized as follows.
+In the following section, we develop our spectrum allocation model and setting, discuss related work, and give a high-level overview of our approach.
+In \S\ref{sec:deep_learning}, we develop our CNN-based deep learning model and associated techniques for spectrum allocation.
+We discuss our simulation results in \S\ref{sec:simulations}, and end with concluding remarks in \S\ref{sec:conc}.